dollardhingra/elasticsearch-handson/README.md

+Modified versions of [pycon 2018 pyelasticsearch](https://github.com/julieqiu/pycon-2018-pyelasticsearch) repo.
+I started learning elasticsearch in 2021, so modified some libraries in this repo.

 # Creating a Search Engine with Python + Elasticsearch

-## Instructor
-- Dollar Dhingra

 # [Tutorial Prerequisites](/lessons/Lesson0_Prerequisites.md)
 In this tutorial, you will be building a search engine to search for product attributes using a Flask app and Elasticsearch.